Nine Guidelines for Selecting the Right Collection Agency

 If you hope to re-sell to your customer once the bad debt is cleared up, select an agency that values integrity and conforms to high standards of customer relations.
 The way your OCA handles the collection process and your customer reflects on your business.
 A reputation for unethical collection practices and unprofessional treatment of customers is viral.
 Not only will it affect re-selling to current customers, it may cost you prospective customers as well.

 - If you’re selecting a consumer agency: Are they members of the American Collectors Association?
 Do they adhere to the rules of the Fair Debt Collection Practices Act, and the Fair Credit Reporting Act?
 Are they licensed and bonded in all 50 states?

-- If you need a commercial (business-to-business) agency: Are they members of the Commercial Collection Agency Association (CCAA) and certified by the Commercial Law League of America (CLLA)?
+- If you need a commercial (business-to-business) agency: Are they members of the Commercial Collection Agencies of America (CCA of A) or the Commercial Law League of America (CLLA)/Inernational Association of Commercial Collectors (IACC)?
 These are the primary independent bodies regulating the commercial collection industry.
 Certification ensures that the agency adheres to a strict code of ethics and generally accepted accounting principles, and is bonded.
 Certification is reviewed on an annual basis.

 - Call the Better Business Bureau where the agency is located.
 Check to make sure there haven’t been any complaints against the agency to which it hasn't responded appropriately and attempted to resolve.

 Size doesn’t necessarily mean strength.
 Smaller to mid-size agencies can be more financially stable than a large, public firm.
 Try to determine if there are any negative financial issues that may effect the ability of the agency to pay you your money once it’s collected.

 Check into their accounting practices.
 Do they maintain a separate account where monies from collections are held until remitted to you, the client?
 These are called "trust accounts," and are required to obtain the certifications mentioned above.